helix-editor/helix/book/src/usage.md

 | `"`                | Last yanked text      |
 | `_`                | Black hole            |

-The system clipboard is not directly supported by a built-in register.
+The system clipboard is not directly supported by a special register.
 Instead, special commands and keybindings are provided.
 Refer to the
 [key map](keymap.md#space-mode) for more details.

 The black hole register is a no-op register, meaning that no data will be read or written to it.